Azure SDK for .NET 2.9 release notes

 Visual Studio 2017 Release Candidate

-- In Visual Studio 2017 RC, this release of the Azure SDK for .NET is built in in the Azure Workload.
+- In Visual Studio 2017 RC, this release of the Azure SDK for .NET is built-in for the Azure Workload.
 All the tools you need to do Azure development will be part of Visual Studio 2017 RC going forward.
 For Visual Studio 2015 and Visual Studio 2013, the SDK will still be available through WebPI.
 We will be discontinuing Azure SDK for .NET releases for Visual Studio 2013, when Visual Studio 2017 releases as a final product.
 Follow this link to download Visual Studio 2017 RC: https://www.visualstudio.com/vs/visual-studio-2017-rc/

 - Changed the behavior to only store a partial connection string with the key replaced by a token for Cloud Services diagnostics storage connection string.
 The actual storage key is now stored in the user profile folder so its access can be controlled.
 Visual Studio will read the storage key from user profile folder for local debugging and publishing process.